 “As the economy shifts away from paper-based payments, it is important that the payments system provides end users with access to low-cost electronic payments,” says Tony Richards, Head of Payments Policy, Reserve Bank.

 It’s easy to tap and go, and often we do it without consideration.
-It is worth checking, though, whether surcharges on card payments apply.
+However, it is worth checking whether surcharges on card payments apply.
 Large surcharges on tap-and-go transactions have now been banned, but there may still be a small fee for using your card, because it costs merchants more than cash.

 It’s also worth checking your bank statements regularly, to make sure you haven’t paid more than you should.